acfinspace/Spacelibraryoftales/docs/index.md

     - Otherwise, each piece can be named as author_title and be put in the "miscauthors" folder (es.: miyoshiakachi_theinterview).
 - Shoot me a message on Discord, at miyoshiakachi.

+If you want your art to be removed, you can:

+- Shoot me a message on Discord, at miyoshiakachi with some proof that it's your art.
+- Make a pull request removing the pages with your art with some proof that it's your art.

 ### The project going forward
 To do: